-The process of aluminum dip brazing offers benefits that other processes to join different pieces of metal can’t compete with.
+Aluminum dip brazing offers more benefits than other processes.
+It is financially a better choice as it has lower tooling, assembly, and material costs.
+It is also a faster process that lowers labor costs.
 This is an economical method with lower material, tooling, and assembly costs.
 Aluminum dip brazing offers EMI shielding, complete coverage, and improved conductivity.

 Aluminum dip brazing can be produced in batches if necessary.
 The resulting joint is clean and does not require secondary finishing as compared to other bonding methods.
 Even if the parts are made of different materials, the heat and stress is uniform, resulting in a product with a great deal of strength while keeping the structural integrity of the part.

 Common Industries and Situations